No Image

 Kush collection method

 Kush is planted near the house, therefore, a piece of land is allocated to plant kush.
 Kush is planted on sloping land as it does not grow in waterlogged areas.
-Kush planted on the day of Kushe Ausi should be worshiped with incense and ask forgiveness before uprooting it out.
-Since Kush is collected on Bhadra Krishna Ausi, that day is called Kushotpatini Amavasya.
-On this day, the necessary kush is collected for the year.
-However, if possible, Kush can be collected every day as a flower picked for daily worship.
-But since that is not always possible, Kush should be uprooted in Kuse Ausi.
-It is said that the Kush uprooted on the day of Kushe Ausi can be used all year round as it remains sacred for a year-round.
-But there is a public saying that Kush uprooted during a Kushe Ausi falling on Monday can be used for up to 12 years.
-In this type of Kush collection method, one should go to the place where Kush is planted, facing east or north in the morning, chant this mantra, and pray for the Kush.
+Kush planted on the day of Kushe Ausi should be worshiped with incense and one should ask forgiveness before uprooting it.
+Since Kush is collected on Bhadra Krishna Ausi, that day is called Kushotpatini Amavasya also.
+On this day, the necessary kush is collected for the whole year.
+However, if possible, Kush can be collected every day as a flower picked up for daily worship.
+But since it is not always possible, Kush should be uprooted during Kuse Ausi.
+It is said that the Kush uprooted on the day of Kushe Ausi can be used all year round as it remains sacred a year-round.
+But there is a public saying that Kush uprooted during the Kushe Ausi falling on Monday (Sombare Ausi) can be used for up to 12 years.
+During this type of Kush collection method, one should go to the place where Kush is planted, facing east or north in the morning, chant this mantra, and pray to the Kush.

 ॐ विरिञ्चिना सहोत्पन्न ! परमेष्ठिनिसर्गज ।